 Yes, with its beautiful oceanside breeze, and bustling city life, Rotterdam is worth visiting with something for everyone.
-It’s a great city for a day trip or a weekend getaway as it offers a unique blend of history and modern architecture.
+It’s a great city for a day trip or a weekend getaway, offering a unique blend of history and modern architecture.

-There are also plenty of things to do, ranging from visiting museums to taking a boat cruise through central Rotterdam.
+There are also plenty of things to do, from visiting museums to boat cruising through central Rotterdam.

 What is the best time of year to visit Rotterdam?

 The best time of year to visit Rotterdam is during the summer months.
-From May to September, the weather is warm and sunny, making it ideal for exploring the city.
-However, if you’re looking to avoid the crowds, September is a great time to visit as many tourists have left by then.
+The weather is warm and sunny from May to September, making it ideal for exploring the city.
+However, if you want to avoid the crowds, September is a great time to visit, as many tourists have left by then.

 How long should I spend in Rotterdam?

-Most people spend 1-2 days in Rotterdam, but it really depends on your interests.
+Most people spend 1-2 days in Rotterdam, but it depends on your interests.
 If you want to pack in a lot of activities, you may want to spend more time in the city.
-However, if you’re just looking to relax and take in the sights, 1-2 days should be enough.
+However, if you want to relax and take in the sights, 1-2 days should be enough.

 What are some must-see attractions in Rotterdam?

-Some of the must-see attractions in Rotterdam include the Erasmus Bridge, the Rotterdam Zoo, the Cube Houses, and the Maritime Museum.
-However, there are plenty of other great attractions, so be sure to explore the city and see what interests you.
+Rotterdam’s must-see attractions include the Erasmus Bridge, the Rotterdam Zoo, the Cube Houses, and the Maritime Museum.
+However, many other great attractions exist, so explore the city and see what interests you.